 Rajmachi Fort Trek route

-Our decision to trek to Rajmachi was justified, as we were blessed with breathtaking views all along the way.
+Our decision to do Rajmachi Fort trek was justified, as we were blessed with breathtaking views all along the way.
 There are numerous small waterfalls on the route till Rajmachi, taking a bath in those waterfalls was really amazing.
 It re-energizes you to move forward.

 Rajmachi Fort Trek

 There are small food joints on the way to erase your hunger.
 Having tea and pakora in that surroundings would definitely make a memory for a lifetime.
 After walking for around 2 ½ hours, we made it to the base village.

 River in route to Rajmachi Fort